-Eros is the fascinating element of philosophy that depicts love and desire amongst humans.

 43. Although we are induced by the contemplation of the detriment of unhealthy thoughts educed, we must be conscious of the ramifications.

-44. To not fully understand is not a pretext, but ignorance of our own perception.
+44. To not fully understand is not a pretext, but the troubling sign of the ignorance of our own perception.

-45. Generally, we tend to address the issue of our predicaments, with knowledge.
+45. Generally, we tend to address the issue of our predicaments, with knowledge and cognition.

-46. Nonetheless, the quandary is more of not what we know, but what we assume to know and is mistakenly false.
+46. Nonetheless, the quandary is more of not what we know, but what we assume to know and are mistakenly erroneous.

 47. And that in itself is a very common experience that has transpired constantly to us in our lives.

-48. The interesting thing is what we learn ultimately, from that memorable experience.
+48. The interesting thing is what we learn ultimately, from that memorable experience that we reveal.

-49. The tacit nature of our thoughts are deduced, from the precision of our tact.
+49. The tacit nature of our thoughts is deduced, from the careful precision of our tact.

-50. Any form of ambiguity is resolved, through the deliberation of thought.
+50. Any manifestation of ambiguity is resolved then, through the deliberation of a profound thought.

-51. Philosophy advocates the function of logic, knowledge and wisdom to guide us.
+51. Philosophy advocates the function of logic, knowledge and wisdom to guide us judiciously.

-52. This form of philosophy promotes the concept of logos, ethos, pathos, eros and athanatos, within theism.
+52. This form of philosophy promotes the concepts of logos, ethos, pathos and eros.

 53. All our purposive activities are consciously attached, to an intelligible system that we call belief.

-54. This credence is acknowledged as philosophy, and is the cognitive method to proceed, with analytical subjects.
+54. This credence is thus acknowledged as philosophy and is the cognitive method to proceed, with analytical subjects.

 55. Any appetition that can cause us to stray from a genuine belief is consequence of a circumstantial nature.

-56. Therefore, the relation we have with the prime fundamentals of that belief can prepare us for the precepts, but it does not preclude our undoing.
+56. Therefore, the relation we have with the prime fundamentals of that belief can prepare us for the concepts, but it does not preclude our undoing.

 57. If we are not disciplined enough to control our thoughts and actions, then the basis of any philosophy is ineffectual.

 58. For that reason, the mind and body are integral to the intrinsic nature of our mental and physical discipline.